Dick Harwood

-Richard J. Harwood (born October 4, 1947 in St. Maries, Idaho) is a Republican Idaho State Representative since 2002 representing District 2 in the B seat.
+Richard J. Harwood (born October 4, 1947 in St. Maries, Idaho) is an American politician, a Republican Idaho State Representative since 2002 representing District 2 in the B seat.
 Harwood served consecutively in the Idaho House of Representatives in 2001 and 2002 when the seat was in District 7.
 Harwood announced February 23, 2012, that he would not be seeking re-election.

 Education

 Harwood graduated from St. Maries High School and earned his certification from North Idaho Junior College (later renamed North Idaho College).